huijunwu/libgdx-ai-wiki/Behavior-Trees.md

 The [Dog](https://github.com/libgdx/gdx-ai/blob/master/tests/src/com/badlogic/gdx/ai/tests/btree/dog/Dog.java) class is a simple example of a blackboard.
 The action tasks in the same package extend `LeafTask<Dog>`, see the [CareTask](https://github.com/libgdx/gdx-ai/blob/master/tests/src/com/badlogic/gdx/ai/tests/btree/dog/CareTask.java) class for example.

+## Task Attributes and Constraints ##
+The framework provides two annotations that are used at runtime by the [BehaviorTreeParser](http://libgdx.badlogicgames.com/gdx-ai/docs/com/badlogic/gdx/ai/btree/utils/BehaviorTreeParser.html) as metadata to identify task attributes and check task constraints:

+- [@TaskConstraint](http://libgdx.badlogicgames.com/gdx-ai/docs/com/badlogic/gdx/ai/btree/annotation/TaskConstraint.html): ideally, any task class should be annotated with this annotation to be properly recognized by the parser.
+However this is not strictly required.
+Note that `TaskConstraint` is annotated with `@Inherited` and in turn [Task](http://libgdx.badlogicgames.com/gdx-ai/docs/com/badlogic/gdx/ai/btree/Task.html) is annotated with `@TaskConstraint`.
+This means that you don't have to annotate a task class with `@TaskConstraint` if the constraint of its superclass is the same.
+On the other hand, you can use `@TaskConstraint` to "override" the constraint of its superclass.
+Also, the annotation `TaskConstraint` has two properties:
+  * [minChildren](http://libgdx.badlogicgames.com/gdx-ai/docs/com/badlogic/gdx/ai/btree/annotation/TaskConstraint.html#minChildren--) specifies the minimum number of allowed children; defaults to `0`
+  * [maxChildren](http://libgdx.badlogicgames.com/gdx-ai/docs/com/badlogic/gdx/ai/btree/annotation/TaskConstraint.html#maxChildren--) specifies the maximum number of allowed children; defaults to `Integer.MAX_VALUE`
+- [@TaskAttribute](http://libgdx.badlogicgames.com/gdx-ai/docs/com/badlogic/gdx/ai/btree/annotation/TaskAttribute.html): any task attribute must be annotated with this annotation to be properly recognized by the parser.
+This annotation has two properties:
+  * [name](http://libgdx.badlogicgames.com/gdx-ai/docs/com/badlogic/gdx/ai/btree/annotation/TaskAttribute.html#name--) specifies the name of the attribute; if omitted the field's name is used instead.
+This gives you the capability to use attribute names that are illegal field names in Java, like for instance reserved keywords such as `switch`, `case`, `class` and so on
+  * [required](http://libgdx.badlogicgames.com/gdx-ai/docs/com/badlogic/gdx/ai/btree/annotation/TaskAttribute.html#required--) specifies whether the attribute is mandatory or optional; defaults to `false`

 ## Text Format ##
 The behavior tree text format recognized by the API is a simple and versatile indentation-based format to load behavior trees from an external resource (usually a file) in a [data-driven programming](http://en.wikipedia.org/wiki/Data-driven_programming) style.